ColinShaw/yet-another-face-tracker/README.md

 so you won't physically see who is in the frame.
 In this application, if one and only one known face is identified for a number of consecutive frames, the door is unlocked.
-Invoke it like this:
+Regardless of other logging that may or may not occur, you probably want to log what is being done.
+This can be done like this:

 ```
-python door.py
+python door.py > log.txt 2>&1
 ```

-Obviously you need to have Kisi door locks to use that.
+Obviously you need to have Kisi door locks to use this aspect.
+Nothing fancy going on here with regard to stopping and starting this thing, it just runs in your terminal until you quit.
+To get the desired automation around it you can just control the launch of the program.
+You might have to the the `KeyboardInterrupt` condition for quitting if the situation warrants it.

 You will need to copy the example configuration, `config.yaml.example` to a real configuration,